Video of Jacksonville Jaguars coach Urban Meyer in Ohio bar is 'inexcusable,' team owner says

 But his transition to pro football has been far less successful as the Jags are off to a 0-4 start with top overall draft pick, Trevor Lawrence, at quarterback.

-Jacksonville lost, 24-20, at Cincinnati on Thursday night last week, but Meyer did not return to Florida with the team.
-Instead he took a detour to Columbus to visit his grandchildren, the coach said.
+Jacksonville lost, 24-21, at Cincinnati on Thursday, but Meyer did not return to Florida with the team.
+Instead, he took a detour to Columbus to visit his grandchildren, the coach said.

 After the video emerged, Meyer apologized to the team on Monday for "being a distraction."

-Note: CORRECTION (Oct.
-5, 2021, 8:33 p.m.
-ET): A previous version of this article misstated the final score of Jacksonville’s game against the Cincinnati Bengals on Thursday.
-The Jaguars lost 24-21, not 24-20.